Matt Wiman: Ultimate Fighting Championship

 Wiman's next fight was against Japanese judoka Michihiro Omigawa at UFC 76.
 Wiman controlled the fight with takedowns and ground control, and won a unanimous decision.

 His next fight was against Justin Buchholz at UFC Fight Night 12 on January 23, 2008.
 Wiman scored a takedown in the opening moments of the fight and worked quickly to the mount position.
 He landed an elbow below the right eye of Buchholz causing a cut.
 The UFC newcomer turned over to avoid further strikes to the face and Wiman secured the back position.
 After a brief struggle to secure the rear naked choke, Wiman forced Buchholz to submit at 2:58 of the first round, giving him his third straight UFC victory.

 Wiman's next fight was against Thiago Tavares at UFC 85.
 After many back and forth grappling exchanges in round one, he eventually KO'd Tavares with a right hook in the second round.
 This fight earned him a Fight of the Night award.

 At UFC: Fight for the Troops, Wiman lost a one-sided unanimous decision to fellow rising star, Jim Miller, replacing an injured Frankie Edgar.
 This fight earned him another Fight of the Night award.

 On April 18, 2009, Wiman faced Canadian striker Sam Stout at UFC 97 in Montreal, Quebec.
 In a closely contested fight, Wiman seemed hurt from a flush liver shot late in round two, but rallied and controlled Stout for the final round.
 He lost via unanimous decision (29-28, 29-28, 29-28).
 This fight earned him another Fight of the Night award.

 Woman was scheduled to fight Rafael dos Anjos on September 19, 2009, at UFC 103, but was forced to withdraw because of a knee injury.
 He was replaced by Rob Emerson.

 On December 12, 2009, Wiman defeated Shane Nelson at UFC 107 via unanimous decision.

 Wiman defeated Mac Danzig via first round submission at UFC 115.
 However, the stoppage was apparently premature and mistaken as Wiman had Danzig in a tight guillotine choke and referee Yves Lavigne called a stoppage despite the fact that Danzig had not submitted and was still conscious.

 Wiman was expected to face Danzig in a rematch on September 15, 2010, at UFC Fight Night 22, however Danzig was forced off the card with an injury.
-Wiman was then set to face Efrain Escudero, but Wiman was also forced out of the bout with an injury and was replaced by Charles Oliveira.
+Wiman was then set to face Efraín Escudero, but Wiman was also forced out of the bout with an injury and was replaced by Charles Oliveira.